FoxxMD/multi-scrobbler/docsite/docs/FAQ.md

 ### VLC is not scrobbling fields correctly

 Before reporting an issue turn on metadata logging in the MS VLC configuration, [see the VLC documentation.](configuration/configuration.mdx#vlc-information-reporting)

+### Youtube Music misses scrobbles

+In order for multi-scrobbler to accurately determine if a song has been scrobbled it needs **a source of truth.** For YTM this is a "history" list scraped from the YTM website.
+Unfortunately, the data in this list can be (often) inconsistent which makes it hard for multi-scrobbler to "trust" that it is correct and determine when/if new scrobbles occur.
+This inconsistency is not something multi-scrobbler can control -- it is a side-effect of having to use an unofficial method to access YTM (scraping).

+In order to compensate for this multi-scrobbler resets when it considers this list the "source of truth" based on if the list changes in an inconsistent way between consecutive checks.
+New scrobbles can only be detected when this list is "OK" as a source of truth for N+1 checks.
+Therefore, any new tracks that appear when the list is inconsistent will be ignored.

+See [this issue](https://github.com/FoxxMD/multi-scrobbler/issues/156#issuecomment-2312533486) for further discussion and a more detailed explanation of why this is happening and how multi-scrobbler compensates for it.